rhysuki/thirst/README.md

 ## Functions
 ### `thirst.it(name: string, assertions: table)`
-Run a new test (inside the current section, if any) and prints out results if `is_printing_enabled` is `true`.
-Calls before-functions before and after-functions after it runs.
+Run a new test (inside the current section, if any) and print out results if `is_printing_enabled` is `true`.
+Calls all "before" functions before it runs and "after" functions after it runs.

 ### `thirst.before(fn: function)`
-Add `fn` to be called before every `it` call in the current section and all sections nested inside it.
+Add `fn` to be called before every `it` call in the current section and all sections inside it.

 ### `thirst.after(fn: function)`
-Add `fn` to be called before after `it` call in the current section and all sections inside it.
+Add `fn` to be called after every `it` call in the current section and all sections inside it.

 ### `thirst.section(name: string)`
 Create a group of tests that's automatically ended and cleaned up when the next one starts, or when you manually end it with `pop_section()`.